mestihudson/S3/DESIGN.md

 A bucket can be non-versioning or versioning.
 The version of the objects of a bucket before it was versioning-enabled are called the "null" version; these versions are kept when a bucket is versioning enabled and are identified with the version identifier as "null".
-Turning off the versioning of a bucket would make all operations target the "null" versions of the objects, but would not delete all existing versions.
+Suspending the versioning of a bucket would result in the overwrite of any previous null version when a new version is put, but would not delete all existing versions.

 ### Implementation of Bucket Versioning in S3

 Each version of an object is stored as a separate key in metadata that corresponds to the data of the version in the datastore.
-The API component of S3 manages the putting and delete of version data, sends instructions to create, retrieve, overwrite or delete a version's metadata to the metadata backend, and tracks extra information about a version, such as whether it is a delete marker or a null version.
+The API component of S3 manages the put and delete of version data, sends instructions to create, retrieve, overwrite or delete a version's metadata to the metadata backend, and tracks extra information about a version, such as whether it is a delete marker or a null version.